dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 ## BusinessKeys

-BusinessKeys for not aggregates can contain ids, because they are only queried as a part of aggregate
+BusinessKeys for not aggregates can contain keys, because they are only queried as a part of aggregate